Related publications

 Here's an example:

 Mr Smith is 76 years old.
-He is not a carer and he has no serious health conditions.
-He is single, rents his home and has a State Pension of £129.20 a week and an occupational pension of £25 a week.
+He is not a carer and he has no health conditions or personal care needs.
+He is single, rents his home and has a State Pension of £140.21 a week and an occupational pension of £25 a week.
 He also has savings of £11,000.
 The first £10,000 are ignored, and an extra £1 of income is counted for every £500 above this.
-This means he has a deemed income from savings of £2 a week.
+This means he has an assumed income from savings of £2 a week.
 So, his income is calculated as:

-If you get Guarantee Pension Credit, you may be entitled to claim other benefits, including:
+If you get Guarantee Pension Credit, you may qualify for other benefits, including:

 If you’re over 75 years old, you can also apply for a free TV licence.

-When you claim, you’ll need the following information to hand:
+When you claim, you’ll need the following information:

 If you have a partner, you'll need the same details for them too.